aminomancer/uc.css.js/README.md

     <li><a href="https://github.com/henryxrl"><img src="https://avatars.githubusercontent.com/u/7662954?v=4" width="14"/> Henry Xu (henryxrl)</a></li>
 </ul>

 I've stopped accepting personal donations for the foreseeable future.
-But if you still want to offer me some encouragement, I would be immensely gratified if you would support the adoption of orphans with special needs by [contributing to Reece's Rainbow][Reece's Rainbow].
-Without a major boost in fundraising, many of these children are likely to remain trapped in austere conditions [for their entire lives][Guardian orphanages article].
+But if you still want to offer me some encouragement, I would be immensely gratified if you would support the adoption of orphans with special needs by [contributing to Reece's Rainbow][reece's rainbow].
+Without a major boost in fundraising, many of these children are likely to remain trapped in austere conditions [for their entire lives][guardian orphanages article].
 If you donate, please save the confirmation and post it [in a new issue](/../../issues/new/choose), and I'll add it to the list above.

 ## **Other useful links:**